DataDog/documentation/content/en/synthetics/browser_tests/actions.md

 ### Add assertions

-You can also optionally decide to base your step success on assertions about the defined HTTP request:
+Optionally, you can base your step success on assertions about the defined HTTP request:

 | Type          | Operator                                                                        | Value type                 |
 |---------------|---------------------------------------------------------------------------------|----------------------------|